-You see, my company is who you call after you make such a purchase and quickly realize the software doesn’t give you the same capabilities it did in the demo.
+You see, our company is who you call after you make such a purchase and quickly realize the software doesn’t give you the same capabilities it did in the demo.
 It’s never a good situation, and the general consensus is that a mistake has been made.
 Management is frustrated with the purchase.
 The technical team is frustrated with the software vendor.
 And the end-users are frustrated with the technical team.
-This happens with surprising regularity, and I’ve had a front-row seat from which to witness it time and again.
+This happens with surprising regularity, and we’ve had a front-row seat from which to witness it time and again.

 Of course, the software itself isn’t the problem.
 It has the exact same capabilities it did when you saw the demo, or even greater capabilities by the time you make the purchase.
 The problem lies outside the software.

 There are a variety of factors that may impact performance when you get the software.
 Some of these are obvious, such as system hardware, solution architecture and software setup and configuration.
 It’s quite common to need specific expertise to properly implement analytics software, but most companies realize this and make the necessary investment to ensure it’s done right.
 In some cases you may also need to hire people with specialized skills and titles like report author or abstraction layer architect, but even this problem is surmountable with a little effort and some budget.